gxxcastillo/annualreport-2011/readme.md

 ### Start coding

 * `/app.js` is what kicks everything off on the server end.
-* `/public/js/main.js` is our client-side "bootstrap" and where you will find references to all our client side libraries.
+* `/public/js/main.js` is our client-side "bootstrap" and where you will find references to all our client-side libraries.

 ## Local testing of the production environment